How to Understand The Design of Mainframes

 “Making reservations for a trip requires many related bookings and ticket purchases from airlines, hotels, rental car companies, and so on.
 From the perspective of the customer, the whole trip package is one purchase.
 From the perspective of the multiple systems involved, many transactions are executed: One per airline reservation (at least), one for each hotel reservation, one for each car rental, one for each ticket to be printed, on for setting up the bill, etc. Along the way, each inquiry that may not have resulted in a reservation is a transaction, too.”

-ERP systems are frequently discussed concerning their functionality, without emphasizing that most of what they do is transaction processing.
+ERP systems are frequently discussed concerning functionality without emphasizing that most of what they do is transaction processing.
 ERP systems have other types of processing, as well.
 For example, they run mathematical procedures like MRP and DRP.
 Some analytics are performed within the ERP system, although in most cases, analytics are performed outside of ERP systems.
 However, the bulk of ERP systems is transaction processing, not running procedures, and not processing analytical queries.

 Mainframes Versus Server Farms